 Mission and vision statements give you a summary of the values that an institution holds dear.
 Furthermore, they confirm the kind of place to which you are applying; submit applications to those you respect and that resonate with you.
 Use this information to your advantage, as any college essays you must write or extracurriculars for college you want to highlight can be curated to show how you connect with the vision and mission of the institution.
 You can also include your understanding of the mission in your responses to interview questions.

 Although not known specifically for their arts degrees, McMaster has programs for arts and humanities.
-They have courses and programs for music majors, theatre artists, and visual arts.
+They have courses and programs related to literature, history, classics, theatre and film, visual arts, art history, cultural studies, religion, and more (with certain courses cross-listed with social sciences).

 Students can also opt for McMaster’s Arts & Sciences program, which provides a holistic approach to learning through interdisciplinary education.
 McMaster places the emphasis, in this program, on social awareness.